by Mike Lyon, leader

 Tammy Gray was one of those who started in the fall of 1990.
 She had very poor coordination at first.
 Tammy practiced almost four years, rarely was absent, and worked hard.
 She became not only very well coordinated, but also a pretty tenacious fighter and a strong ik-kyu by the time she graduated from the Art Institute.
 I have never seen another student improve so dramatically.

 Heather Cornelius and her friend, Becky Miller, also started in 1990.
 Becky was a ni-kyu from a different Shotokan style.
 She practiced regularly for three years and became a good friend, but she was never willing to risk kyu tests or special trainings.
-After graduation, she returned to Florida and was awarded shodan by her original instructor.
+After graduation, she returned to Florida where she was awarded shodan by her original instructor.
+She is currently Professor and Chair of Art & Art History at Drury University.

 Heather had played high school basketball.
 She used to say, “Hey, if you think I’m big, you should see my little sister!”
 A wonderful person and strong fighter, she attended the 1991 Chicago fall tournament and placed second in white belt jiyu-kumite among a dozen men.
 The following spring she was taking kyu test, and Jon Beltram asked her to perform Heian Sandan.
 She knew all the kata through Bassai at the time, but for some reason she went blank and told Jon she, “didn’t know that one … ” Jon turned around to me with an expression which clearly said, “You mean you’ve been teaching this woman for two years and you still haven’t taught her Heian Sandan !!??”
 I looked Jon straight in the eye and said, “I never saw her before in my life.”
 Greg turned beet red and almost laughed out loud.
 Somehow, Heather passed fourth kyu by 1993 before she graduated and moved to Chicago.